 The specifications for the Fabers as first created were very broad.
 They were originally intended to be small-scale, general-purpose workers, mostly in mining, agriculture, construction, or terraforming, either working directly with materials or designing and supervising nanotech operations.
 They were to be able to operate in a wide range of terragen-style environments, as well as in vacuum conditions.
 As an added bonus they were also capable of handling their own lower-level administration.
 Socially, they were designed to be able to work comfortably in a mixed clade setting.
 The basic personality program made them hard-working and innovative, but without any strong career or political ambitions and with a minimal susceptibility to hegemonizing philosophies and religions.
 Self-replication, using simple nano and commonly available features, was an added design feature.
 The intent was that the customer would pay Faber Corp for the import of a starter group of Fabers, plus an ongoing licensing/support fee.
 The recipient would typically (but not always) agree to pay the Fabers themselves on an individual or reprogroup basis; Fabers will work very hard to acquire the resources to reproduce.
 This was to be a work-around so that a Faber contract would not run afoul of restrictive sapients rights laws.
 The Fabers were originally designed, in short, to be good, general-purpose nearbaseline workers (or as Bot Marxists and some sapients rights groups would have it, good wage slaves).

 Unfortunately for Faber Corp, it had failed to do a proper market analysis.
-More specialized vecs, bionts, and AIs were more successful in well developed labour markets, and of course in many polities the entire concept of SI:<1 workers proved to be problematic.
+More specialized vecs, bionts, and AIs were more successful in well developed labour markets, and of course in many polities the entire concept of ordinary sophonts as workers proved to be problematic.
 Furthermore, there were problems with the Faber design itself, possibly as a result of unanticipated memetic interactions within the new clade's population.
 Culturally, Fabers proved to have a stronger liking for creative self-expression (usually in the form of tales or visual art), and a much stronger desire for procreation, than had originally been anticipated from the individuals' programming.
 They preferred to stay at "home" and work on hobbies and their mindchildren whenever possible.
 Though not conventionally ambitious, individuals and work-groups worked and schemed to buy out their indentures and set up their own businesses so that they could devote time to their preferred activities.
 If conditions were particularly poor, they simply broke their contracts and in some cases absconded with the available resources.
 This, together with continued legal and extralegal harassment from Metasoft, the Silicon Generation, and various other groups, proved to be the end for Faber Corp.

 Given the Faber drive to produce successful and original mindchildren it is not surprising that there are several descendant clades, a number of Su-equivalent clades, a large number of SI:1 to SI:3 entities of Faber origin, and a tiny number who have reached SI:4 or higher.
 One of the best known of the latter is Corundum Glittering, who is the Caretaker God of the famous evolved bot "gardenworld" Stanislaw (sometimes called Niezwyciezony).